 What a day.
-It was refreshing to catch up with some familiar faces and meet some new people.
-In typical ACO fashion, the faculty and guest speakers packed our day full, from 9 am to 4 pm… kind of like school all over again, but this time we were filling our toolkit with extremely practical knowledge for our careers.
+In typical American Composers Orchestra fashion, the faculty and guest speakers packed our day full, from 9 am to 4 pm, filling our toolkit with extremely practical career insights.

-After a usually concise and organized introduction by Michael Geller, the morning classes opened with a lecture by Bill Holab, a copyist who put all the jazz composers through the ringer to produce professional-looking score and parts.
+After a usually concise and organized introduction by Michael Geller, the morning classes opened with a lecture by Bill Holab, a copyist who drilled the jazz composers to produce professional-looking score and parts.
 He was right there with us during the engraving process, giving us feedback on the smallest notational details, filling in gaps in our knowledge and really making sure we knew the rules to produce the polished notation you usually see in professional scores and parts.

 Takeaways from Bill Holab:

 Scores and parts are based on book design.

 Include a date on your cover page to indicate the version of the score!
 So there is no confusion for performing ensembles.